 Henri Fiscus created a gourmet bakery in downtown Atlanta in 1929 at the corner of 10th and Peachtree Streets.
 For 90 years, this Atlanta institution has been creating gourmet baked goods, mouth watering sandwiches

 Highland Bakery, with locations on the corner of Sampson and Highland in the Old Fourth Ward, and on the corner of 14th and Peachtree, is one of Atlanta’s favorite brunch spots.

 A hobnob is a gathering, a celebration of life.
 And at Hobnob you’ll celebrate life with every bite, toast and smile.
 They practice unconditional hopsitality – open arms and open hearts for every customer.
-Whether you’re with your closest friends or spending a night out with family, join the party and head to Hobnob.

 This acclaimed Buckhead gastropub – and its illustrious late-night burger – needs no introduction.

 Who said fine dining can’t be casual?
 At Hook Line & Schooner you can slurp your oysters and wear your jeans.
 Choose to enjoy your meal in the casual dining area, or outside on the patio to pair the fresh air with the fresh food.